ROM Buildfile.txt

 A Label is a shortcut for an offset.

 Finished.
-Messages: Hellow Orld is inserted at 0x100000BNo errors or warnings.
-Please continue being awesome.
+Messages: Hellow Orld is inserted at 0x100000B

 Enter MAKE HACK.cmd!

-MAKE HACK.cmd
+Save this as MAKE HACK.cmd

 in Root.